 Percent Error Calculator

 This percent error calculator finds the relative error between the true value and the observed value found in a measurement.
-Thanks to this tool, you will be able to quickly assess whether your measurement was accurate.
+Thanks to this tool, you will be able to assess whether your measurement was accurate quickly.
 Read on to learn how to calculate percent error and discover the percent error formula.
-You could also take a look at the percentage calculator to get a better grasp of the concept of percents.
+You could also take a look at the percentage calculator to get a better grasp of the concept of percentages.

 What is the percent error?

 Sometimes, we try to estimate the value of a particular quantity by making repeated measurements.
-For example, we can try to find out what is the gravitational acceleration by measuring the time of free fall from a specific height.
+For example, we can try to find out what gravitational acceleration is by measuring the time of free fall from a specific height.

 The measured acceleration will probably deviate a bit from the actual acceleration of 9.80665 m/s².
-To check what is the relative - or percent - error, you need to know two values: the real value and observed (measured) one.
+To check what is the relative – or percent – error, you need to know two values: the real value and the observed (measured) one.

 Percent error formula